 wrapper type declared using

-keyword for their declaration.
+classorunionin C++, which can hold a value of any of the leaf classes.
+Unless a@structhint is present, unions are wrapped instd::shared_ptr(or a similar template class) when included in other types.
+If a@structhint is present, unions are structurally inlined in other types and use theunionkeyword rather than theclasskeyword for their declaration.
 Note that unions require a fairly large amount of trivial generated code to implement safe construction, copying, and destruction. - Opaque types are represented by forward-declared

-hint. - Constants are represented as
+structorclasstypes, depending on the presence of a@structhint. - Constants are represented as

-variables. - Modules are represented as namespaces in C++.
+constvariables. - Modules are represented as namespaces in C++.

 Comparison operators are generated for all types.